261

 The Difference Between Anti-Palestinian Racism and Islamophobia

 Many people incorrectly perceive the issue of Israel/Palestine as a religious conflict between Muslims and Jews.
-However, not all Palestinians are Muslim and treating them as such, not only erases the identity of Palestinian Christians as well as Palestinians of other religions, it also reduces a settler-colonial conflict to a religious conflict.
+However, not all Palestinians are Muslim and treating them as such, not only erases the identity of Palestinian Christians as well as Palestinians of other religions, it also reduces a regional, settler-colonial conflict to a religious conflict.
 This perpetuates stereotypes and a falsehood against Palestinians, Muslims and Jews.
-It also perpetuates the idea that there is a belief system that makes it impossible to make peace, when in fact, Palestinian Muslims, Jews and Christians lived in peace for centuries prior to the Nakba and the creation of the state of Israel.

 Israel/Palestine is fundamentally a settler-colonial struggle with Israel illegally occupying Palestinian lands.
 63 The UN Special Rapporteur report states that “Israeli occupation violates Palestinian territorial sovereignty”, “endangers the cultural existence of Palestinians” and imposes “strategic fragmentation” showing “proof of intent to colonise the occupied territory.”
-64 Israeli settler-colonialism on Palestinians is manifested in discriminatory laws such as the Nation-State Law of 2018 which made into law Jewish supremacy over Christians, Muslims and other non-Jewish Palestinian citizens of Israel.
-65
+64 Israeli laws such as “In 2018, the Israeli parliament approved the Jewish Nation-State Basic Law that enshrines Jewish supremacy over Palestinian citizens [of Israel],65 codify discrimination against Palestinians.

 “These examples, among others, present a worrying trend that whenever Palestinians and advocates raise anti-Palestinian racism, rather than investigating these complaints and taking accountability for their actions, institutions are obfuscating and avoiding anti-Palestinian racism entirely by instead pledging to take action on Islamophobia.
 The effect, once again, is to silence Palestinians and disregard their experiences, discourage Palestinians from reporting anti-Palestinian racism incidents, signal that this form of racism is acceptable, and enable anti-Palestinian racism and its accompanying harms to continue to be perpetuated against Palestinians and advocates.”
 70